 While most employers have policies and procedures for sexual harassment and discrimination (which include training for staff), the unfortunate reality is that by the time an issue arises, all the preventative measures have, by definition, failed.
 If you feel that the officially recommended course of action at your company is not appropriate for your situation, it’s important to listen to your gut and intuition.

 The real decision, in our opinion, is whether you do more than talk to (or confront) the person who is creating issues for you.
-We can't offer any specific advice about individual work harassment cases, but we do think there are different considerations and options depending on who the perpetrator is:
+We can't offer any specific advice about individual work harassment cases (here are some first-person accounts of sexual harassment for more), but we do think there are different considerations and options depending on who the perpetrator is:

 Simplistically, you have a choice between asking your coworker to stop behaving in a certain way, or simply avoiding them (if possible).
 Sometimes you may work very closely with this person and this will be a very delicate conversation that has to be handled with their ego and even potential retaliatory behavior in mind.